Once a time

 & BAKER'S WIFE We no bread.

-Of you've got no bread!
+Of course got no bread!

-Then what is it you
+Then is it you wish?

-It's not I wish!
-It's what you wish!
+It's not what I wish!
+It's you wish!

 (points to Wife) Nothing cooking in now is there?